 My Perfect Fudgy Brownies recipe is the best brownie recipe you will ever need.
-All made in one bowl, that includes melted chocolate you get thick, homemade brownies that are even better the second day.
+These brownies are made in one bowl, with melted chocolate, giving you thick, homemade brownies that are even better the second day.

 So we’re going Back to Basics.
 I find, that while everyone loves a unique, one of a kind, possibly over the top sweet treat.
 But the feedback I get from you via email, DM, comment, and popularity of recipe I see you guys are all about the classics.
 My Snickerdoodles, Krispie Treats, and Chocolate Chip Cookies are three of my most popular, and are my version of a classic recipe.